 Human Values – Role of family, society and education from the candidates’ viewpoint, lessons learned from the teaching of great leaders and from one’s own life, lessons learned from administrators

-Attitude – Moral and political attitude, behavior towards the society, content, structure function; and its relations with personal viewpoints and attitude, social influence.
-Aspirants can expect question on this from both theory as well as case study section.
+Attitude – Moral and political attitude, behavior towards the society, content, structure-function; and its relations with personal viewpoints and attitude, social influence.
+Aspirants can expect a question on this from both theories as well as case study section.

 Aptitude and core values set for Civil Servants – Integrity, honesty, non-partiality, dedication towards the service and the society, love for the nation and its people, compassion towards the people from weaker sections, gender equality

 Emotional Intelligence – Various concepts and its applications as an administrator

 How to begin the preparation for Ethics paper

 Join Chanakya’s Mains crash course and assure your success in Civil Services Mains exam.
 Click here for details:

 - First of all, get conceptual clarity on topics in the syllabus